nikzart/esp-os/INSTRUCTIONS.md

 1. After successful upload, the device will restart automatically
 2. You'll see "ESP32 OS Loading..." on the display
 3. A startup beep confirms the buzzer is working
-4. The launcher screen will appear with app icons
+4. The **Homescreen** will appear showing time, date, and weather

+### 6.2 Homescreen

+The homescreen is the main screen shown when the device starts.

+**Displays:**
+- Current time (synced via NTP when WiFi connected)
+- Current date
+- WiFi connection status
+- Weather for saved city (temperature and condition)

+**Controls:**
+- **Press any button**: Open the app launcher

+**Auto-refresh:**
+- Time updates every second
+- Weather updates every 10 minutes

+> **Note**: Time and weather require WiFi connection.
+Without WiFi, time shows "00:00" and weather shows "No WiFi".

-### 6.2 Button Controls
+### 6.4 Button Controls

 | Button | Global Function | In Apps |
 |--------|-----------------|---------|